 When researching this article I was surprised (horrified?) to discover that there are a number of SPD-compatible sandals on the market.
 Further research revealed that someone has even converted Birkenstocks into SPD-compatible kicks!

 Where can I buy these beautiful sandals?

-If you want to get into the sandal-toting life you can buy the Shimano SD5 sandals pictured from Evans Cycles.
-If you really want to complete that look, the jazzy socks come courtesy of Stance and the more austere waterproof stockings are from Bridgedale.
+If you want to get into the sandal-toting life you can buy the Shimano SD5 sandal from any number of online retailers.

 What do you think of Shimano’s SPD sandals?
 Are you a fan or a hater?
 I’m sure you’ll let me know in the comments.